seemapr22/Customer_Segmentation_Clustering/README.md

 * NumStorePurchases: Number of purchases made directly in stores
 * NumWebVisitsMonth: Number of visits to company’s website in the last month

+## Conclusion

+In this project, I performed unsupervised clustering.
+I did use dimensionality reduction followed by agglomerative clustering.
+I came up with 4 clusters and further used them in profiling customers in clusters according to their family structures and income/spending.
+This can be used in planning better marketing strategies.

 ## Cluster Profiling

 | Name   |Cluster-0   |Cluster-1   |Cluster-2   |Cluster-3  |